jasonconny/deDuve/src/articles/pardon-my-french.md

     ![Eve Babbitz and Marcel Duchamp playing chess at "By or of Marcel Duchamp or Rrose Sélavy," Pasadena Art Museum, Pasadena, CA, 1963](/assets/img/01/duchamp-babbitz-chess.jpg)

     <figcaption>
-        <strong>Eve Babbitz and Marcel Duchamp playing chess at "By or of Marcel Duchamp or Rrose Sélavy," Pasadena Art Museum, Pasadena, CA, 1963.</strong> Photo: Julian Wasser.
+        **Eve Babbitz and Marcel Duchamp playing chess at "By or of Marcel Duchamp or Rrose Sélavy," Pasadena Art Museum, Pasadena, CA, 1963.** Photo: Julian Wasser.
     </figcaption>
 </figure>